Exeter-Diabetes/CPRD-Cohort-scripts/README.md

     F --> H["<b>Prevalent cohort</b>: <br> n= <br> Actively registered on 01/02/2020 <br> Index date=diagnosis date"]
     F --> I["<b>Treatment response cohort</b>: <br> n= <br> With script for diabetes medication <br> Index date=drug start date"]
 ```
-\* UTS='up-to standard' based on [CPRD's own definition]().
-Extract actually contained n=1,481,294 unique patients (1,481,884 in total but some duplicates) but included n=309 with registration start dates in 2020 (which did not fulfil the extract criteria of having a diabetes-related medcode between 01/01/2004-06/11/2020 and >=1 year of data after this; some of these were also not 'acceptable' by [CPRD's definition]()).
+\* Extract actually contained n=1,481,294 unique patients (1,481,884 in total but some duplicates) but included n=309 with registration start dates in 2020 (which did not fulfil the extract criteria of having a diabetes-related medcode between 01/01/2004-06/11/2020 and >=1 year of data after this; some of these were also not 'acceptable' by [CPRD's definition](https://cprd.com/sites/default/files/2023-02/CPRD%20Aurum%20Glossary%20Terms%20v2.pdf)).
+See next section for further details on the extract.

-Each cohort includes biomarker measurements, comorbidity status and lifestyle status (smoking/alcohol) at baseline (index date).
-Template scripts which pull out these variables relative to an index date can be found in this directory ('template_baseline_biomarker', 'template_comorbidities', 'template_smoking', and 'template_alcohol'; see below for details).

-These were tailored for each of the three cohorts and the tailored scripts can be found in the individual 'At-diagnosis', 'Prevalent' and 'Treatment response' directories.
-These directories include additional scripts e.g. the treatment response cohort also has biomarker responses (6/12 month post-index) and post-index comorbidity occurrences, used to evaluate treatment response.

-SOMETHING ABOUT SCRIPT ORDER and final merge being last.
-And that all_t1t2 and ethnicity  (and CKD stage) scripts use data from all time even if after index date to determine diabetes type / ethnicity / CKD stage.
+&nbsp;

-## CPRD Aurum extract details
+## Extract details
-Patients with a diabetes medcode ([full list here](https://github.com/Exeter-Diabetes/CPRD-Katie-MASTERMIND-Scripts/blob/main/Extract-details/diab_med_codes_2020.txt)) in the Observation table were extracted from the October 2020 CPRD Aurum release.
+Patients with a diabetes-related medcode ([full list here](https://github.com/Exeter-Diabetes/CPRD-Katie-MASTERMIND-Scripts/blob/main/Extract-details/diab_med_codes_2020.txt)) in the Observation table were extracted from the October 2020 CPRD Aurum release.
 See below for full inclusion criteria:

 <img src="https://github.com/Exeter-Diabetes/CPRD-Katie-MASTERMIND-Scripts/blob/main/Extract-details/download_details1.PNG" width="370">